 Secondly, we hope for a word-of-mouth effect.

 Messengers are considered to be a software with a high virality.
-Having 100 emails of beta users could result in a couple of thousand emails to their teammates that would join them in the business messenger chat.
+Having 100 emails of beta users could result in a couple of thousand emails to their teammates that would join them in the team chat.

 This increases our chances for word-of-mouth if we make sure our product is really good.